BrainwreckedTech/vcproc/README.md

 > #### MTLEAD, MTLAST (Mute Lead, Mute Last)

 > Allows you to mute the first/last [x] seconds of audio.
+Currently, MTLAST is non-functional.

 > #### IPCRNG, OPCRNG (Input Color Range, Output Color Range)

 > There are two standards for lumanince in video - pc/full/jpeg and tv/mpeg.
 The pc/full/jpeg range is 0-255.
 The tv/mpeg range is 16-235.
 Optical media typically uses tv/mpeg.
-Game consoles output to tv/mpeg unless you set them to use pc/full/jpeg.
+Xbox 360 defaults to RGB (full), with the option to switch to YCbCr (mpeg).
+PS3 always uses RGB (full) for games.
+PS4 defaults to RGB Range: Limited with the option to change it to RGB Range: Full.
 PC gaming, of course, uses pc/full/jpeg.
 The tv/mpeg range will look slightly washed out on computer displays but fine on video displays.
 The pc/full/jpeg range will crush shadows and lights on video displays but look fine on computer displays

 > #### PVWIDE, PVHIGH (Preview Width, Preview Height)